What have management and self-help books ever done for us?

 I have done this numerous times.
 It was years ago now.
 In recent years, needing an excuse, I offered simply the reasons of youth and naivety for my folly.
 An Englishman, at least outside of London, does not want to be seen with management or self-help books.
 The rise of such books took place across the Atlantic.
 And – as with so many other aspects of north American culture – naturally found fertile soil in the shifting, eclectic and sometimes gullible landscape of British culture.
 But a suspicion of the American way of life reaches deep into major strands of every class and economic group in British society, from Totnes to Ullapool – a distrust and dislike of what is seen as the crass, the arrogant, but most of all: The Successful.

 And there are, of course, many other more technical books on management methods, yet even these tend heavily towards the patronisingly obvious.
-It’s a good job that no public or private money is ever spent on such techniques, say on training courses and the like…
+It’s a good job no public or private money is ever spent on such techniques, say on training courses and the like…

 Related external link: